23lollo/Pc-Optimizer/README.md

 # Pc-Optimizer
-I've created this repo for boost your fps/ping/input lag for free On fortnite and other games
+I've created this repo for boost your fps/ping/input lag for free on fortnite and other games.

-Before you start changing anything make sure you create a restore point
+Before you start changing anything make sure you create a restore point.

-All the files .exe is for windows 10 64bit if you have 32bit system go down in the credits and download it
+All the files .exe is for windows 10 64bit if you have 32bit system go down in the credits and download it.

-to find out what to do with the programs look at the credits section
+To find out what to do with the programs look at the credits section.